-STP is excited to announce the addition of a new council for Early Career Psychologists (ECPs).
-The Council is charged with spearheading activities and opportunities to aid Early Career Professionals through education, training and networking, as well as representing ECP interests in division matters.
+STP is excited to announce the Early Career Psychologists Committee (ECPs).
+The committee is charged with spearheading activities and opportunities to aid Early Career Professionals through education, training and networking, as well as representing ECP interests in division matters.
 Our goal is to help serve the needs of new faculty members as they develop their courses and research programs.
 Specifically we want to assist ECPs with faculty development issues while focusing on the importance of pedagogy.

 STP ECP Listserve